Galloping Goose Regional Trail

 Public Transportation

 BC Transit bus #61 from Victoria to Sooke stops at various locations along the route of the Trail.
-Contact BC Transit for schedule information.
+Check BC Transit for schedule information.

 Was this page helpful?